Davos strives to make climate talk more than hot air

-DAVOS, Switzerland (Reuters) - Climate change is back on the global agenda, with debate in the corridors at Davos given fresh impetus by U.S. President Barack Obama and U.N.
+DAVOS, Switzerland, Jan 25 (Reuters) - Climate change is back on the global agenda, with debate in the corridors at Davos given fresh impetus by U.S. President Barack Obama and U.N.
 Secretary-General Ban Ki-moon both highlighting it as top priority this week.

 Yet business leaders are still struggling to find the economic incentives to change current practices.